MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/actions-functions.md

 ```

 ## Bound Action
-Similar to bound fucntions, bound actions can be bound to entity type or collection of entity type.
+Similar to bound functions, bound actions can be bound to entity type or collection of entity type.
 However, the overload of bound actions are different.
 Bound actions can be overloaded, but overload must happen by different binding parameter.
 For one binding parameter, there can be only one bound action.

 In the Edm Model, we modify the code as follows.